- Short report

-Synthesis of two cases of hydatidiform mole resulting from rape
+In Table 1 we observe the synthesis of two cases of hydatidiform mole resulting from rape.

 The cases evolved with hyperthyroidism and the spontaneous normalization of thyroid-stimulating hormone (TSH) occurred in the first month after treatment.
 There was no hypertensive disorders of pregnancy (HDP).
 There were not identified significant changes in blood count, coagulogram, oxaloacetic transaminase (SGOT), pyruvic transaminase (SGPT), urea, creatinine, glucose, calcium, and thyroid ultrasound.
 Clinical and laboratory parameters, including CT control of the chest and pelvis, and the dose of beta hCG fraction, showed that cases were not associated with recurrent or metastatic disease.
 None of the cases underwent prophylactic chemotherapy.